leo-du-03/leo-du-03/README.md

 Click [here](https://github.com/leo-du-03/stair/) to see all the code!

 #### MicrOCaml Interpreter
-An interpreter (lexer, parser, evaluator) for a trimmed-down variant of OCaml built using OCaml.
+An exercise in planning, this interpreter (lexer, parser, evaluator) for a trimmed-down variant of OCaml built using OCaml over the course two weeks.

 Click [here](https://github.com/leo-du-03/MicrOCaml/) to see all the code!